Why evaluate Kanban?

 What these methods have in common is a complimentary set of values, principles, and outcomes.
 According to the 14th annual State of Agile Report states 58% use Scrum, next with 10%, is ScrumBan.
 Scrum is the most common approach.

 Scrum and Kanban together

 A key point to understand about Kanban is that it is agnostic about the framework used and the definition of the way the work flows.
-If you’d like to visualize a Product Backlog and a Spring Backlog, no problem, simple in Kanban.
+If you’d like to visualize a Product Backlog and a Sprint Backlog, no problem, simple in Kanban.
 Are Epics and Stories your preferred approach to Product Backlog Items (PBI)?
 Great!
 Kanban is wide open in defining work items within the system.

 All of the facets of core Scrum can be fully implemented together with a Kanban System.
 A Kanban System helps achieve all of the benefits of an empirical process we enjoy in Scrum – transparency, inspection, and adaptation.
 You can implement Scrum and Kanban together.